liquidity-network/liquidity-sdk/docs/endpoints/wallet.rst

 Information
 ~~~~~~~~~~~

-Retrieve all information about the wallet managed by the automaton.
+Retrieve all information related to the wallet managed by the automaton.

 .. _header-n9185: